STAMP-project/botsing-gradle-plugin/README.md

  - The `logPath` parameter should contain the path to the log.
  - The `libsPath` parameter should contain the path to the classes.
- - The `targetFrame` paramater should target the frame to reproduce.
+ - The `targetFrame` parameter should target the frame to reproduce.
 This number should be between 1 and the number of frames in the stack trace.

 #### Optional parameters